Florent Hasani

-Florent Hasani (born 30 March 1997) is a Kosovan professional footballer who plays as an right winger for Albanian club Tirana and the Kosovo national team.
+Florent Hasani (born 30 March 1997) is a Kosovan professional footballer who plays as a forward or an attacking midfielder for Turkish club Boluspor.

 Club career

 Early career and Trepça '89

 Hasani was part of all youth teams of Vushtrria until December 2014, where he was promoted to the senior team with which he played 15 matches and scored a goal.
-On 20 June 2015, Hasani joined Football Superleague of Kosovo side Trepça '89.
+On 20 June 2015, Hasani joined Kosovo Superleague side Trepça '89.

 Diósgyőr

 On 25 January 2018, Hasani joined as free transfer to Nemzeti Bajnokság I club Diósgyőr.
 Four days later, the club confirmed that Hasani's transfer was permanent.
 On 20 February 2018, he made his debut with Diósgyőr in the 2017–18 Magyar Kupa round of 16 against Vác after being named in the starting line-up.

 Hapoel Kfar Saba

-On 10 February 2021, Hasani signed a one-and-a-half year contract with Israeli Premier League club Hapoel Kfar Saba.
+On 10 February 2021, Hasani signed a one-and-a-half-year contract with Israeli Premier League club Hapoel Kfar Saba.
 Nine days later, he made his debut with Hapoel Kfar Saba in the 2020–21 Israel State Cup eighth round against Kafr Qasim after being named in the starting line-up.